markt-de/puppet-galera/REFERENCE.md

 Data type: `Integer`

 Specifies the port to use for MySQL/MariaDB.
-Valid options: a string.
 Default: `3306`

 ##### `mysql_restart`

 Data type: `Boolean`

 Specifies the option to pass through to `mysql::server::restart`.
 This can cause issues during bootstrapping if switched on.
-Valid options: `true` and `false`.
 Default: `false`

 ##### `mysql_service_name`

 Data type: `Optional[String]`

 Specifies the option to pass through to `mysql::server`.
-Valid options: a string.
 Default: A vendor-, version- and OS-specific value.

 Default value: `undef`